giorginolab/infix2pharmml/README.md

 PharmML is a markup for pharmacometrics documented at http://pharmml.org/ and developed within the DDMoRe consortium.

-Version 0.2.
 Author: Toni G at ISIB CNR

 License